 Due to the dynamics of this platform, you can no longer rely on the typical press release format.
 Instead, you need to adapt to make it flexible and adaptive to changes so that it reaches more audiences.

-Addressing the who, what, why, where and when
+Addressing the who, what, why, where, and when

 Before you start developing the release for your brand, you need to address the who, what, why, where and when of your story.
 For instance, what are you trying to convey using the press release?
 It could be an announcement for a product launch, a leadership appointment, or a recent collaboration.
 Whatever reason you have for creating the release, ensure it answers these questions.

 Thereafter, you should highlight the objective of the release.
 By sharing information through it, what are you trying to achieve?
 The objectives of a press release can be very diverse.
 Even so, you must choose a specific goal.
 For example, your brand objective may be attaining media coverage.
 On the other hand, you could have reasons other than this.
-What’s important is to ensure the press release objective aligns with the type of reaction you’re targeting from the media.
+What’s important is that you ensure the press release objective aligns with the type of reaction you’re targeting from the media.

 You must also consider the relevance of the information you’re sharing through the press release.
 Review the info once more before you prepare the final draft and release it to the target media outlets.
 On average, reporters have to read hundreds of press releases among other emails on a weekly basis.